A message about Griboyedov's biography. The creative and life path of Alexander Sergeevich Griboyedov. Origin and early years

 Memory

-• In St. Petersburg, a monument to A. S. Griboyedov (sculptor V. V. Lishev, 1959) is located on Zagorodny Prospekt on Pioneer Square (opposite the Theater of the Young Spectator)
+• In St. Petersburg, the monument to A. S. Griboyedov (sculptor V. V. Lishev, 1959) is located on Zagorodny Prospekt on Pionerskaya Square (opposite the Theater of Young Spectators)

 • In Moscow, the monument to A. S. Griboyedov is located on Chistoprudny Boulevard.

-• In Veliky Novgorod, A. S. Griboyedov is immortalized in the monument "Millennium of Russia", in the group of sculptures "Writers and Artists".
+• In Veliky Novgorod, A. S. Griboedov is immortalized in the monument “Millennium of Russia”, in the group of sculptures “Writers and Artists”.

-• In Volgograd, at the expense of the Armenian community of the city, a bust of A. S. Griboyedov was erected (on Sovetskaya Street, opposite polyclinic No. 3).
+• In Volgograd, at the expense of the Armenian community of the city, a bust of A. S. Griboedov was erected (on Sovetskaya Street, opposite clinic No. 3).

-• In Tbilisi, the monument to A. S. Griboedov is located on the embankment of the Kura (sculptor M. Merabishvili, architect G. Melkadze, 1961).
+• In Tbilisi, the monument to A. S. Griboedov is located on the Kura embankment (sculptor M. Merabishvili, architect G. Melkadze, 1961).

 Museums and galleries

-• State Historical, Cultural and Natural Museum-Reserve of A. S. Griboyedov "Khmelita".
+• State Historical, Cultural and Natural Museum-Reserve of A. S. Griboedov “Khmelita”.

-• In the Crimea, in the Red Cave (Kizil-Koba), a gallery was named in honor of the stay of A. S. Griboyedov.
+• In Crimea, in the Red Cave (Kizil-Koba), a gallery was named in honor of the stay of A. S. Griboedov.

 Streets

-Streets to them.
-Griboyedov is in many cities of Russia and neighboring countries:
+Streets named after Griboyedov is in many cities of Russia and neighboring countries:

 • Almetyevsk,